AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 **"Remote SSH"** is a nice way to work on a remote computer and provides both editing and shell access, but everything will run directly on the login node on Triton.
-This is OK for editing, but not for main computations (see the section above or below).  **To repeat: don't use this for running big computations.**
+This is OK for writing code and editing, but not for main computations (see the section above or below).
+**To repeat: don't use this for running any big computations.**

 .. figure:: vscode--connected.png
    :alt: Screenshot saying "SSH: triton".

-   If you see this in the lower left corner (or whatever the name of your cluster SSH config is), you are connected to the login node (and should not do big calculations).
+   If you see this in the lower left corner (or whatever the name of your cluster SSH config is), you are connected to the login node (and again, should not do big calculations).
 It's possible the exact look may be different for others.

 You can see `connection instructions (including screenshots) at the Sigma2 instructions